Simple Yet Powerful Technical SEO Tips That Actually Work

 • Enable browser caching to reduce load times for repeat visitors

-Check your site speed with Google PageSpeed Insights—and do what it tells you.
+Check your site speed with Google PageSpeed Insights, and follow any instructions it gives you.

 2. Make Sure Your Site Is Mobile-Friendly